fred-wang/MathFonts/README.md

 [Open Font Format draft](http://mpeg.chiariglione.org/standards/mpeg-4/open-font-format/text-isoiec-cd-14496-22-3rd-edition) and there are known bugs in browsers and fonts.
 In particular note that:

-- This is only partially implemented in Gecko 31 or higher and there are still missing features.
+- Gecko 31 has [support for the OpenType MATH table](https://wiki.mozilla.org/MathML:Open_Type_MATH_Table) but it is not complete yet.
-- The parsing of the MATH table landed into WebKit Nightly, but the MathML code does not make use of it yet and thus only supports Unicode-based construction.
+- The OpenType MATH table is only used in WebKit Nightly to draw stretchy and large operators as well as radicals.
 - The commercial Minion and LucidaBright fonts have not been tested at all in browsers.
 - The Neo Euler font is incomplete and it has been pending an overhaul for a while.
 - Latin Modern and TeX Gyre fonts have issues with ascent/descent in some browsers/operating systems, although some workarounds have been added in Gecko 31.
+The GUST group is currently working on fixing these issues.
-- The STIX font is known to have many bugs.
-These bugs have been reported to the STIX consortium but in the meantime you might want to use the XITS fork instead.
+- The STIX font is known to have many bugs that have been reported to the STIX consortium.
+[STIX 2.0.0 has been announced for early 2015](http://www.stixfonts.org/) but in the meantime you might want to use the XITS fork instead.

 Using Math fonts on your Web site
 ---------------------------------